A PennyLane-Centric Dataset to Enhance LLM-based Quantum Code Generation using RAG

 \section{Evaluation}

 To assess the effectiveness of our proposed dataset for quantum code generation, we designed a benchmark suite comprising 264 test cases, each tailored to evaluate various PennyLane functionalities and quantum programming concepts.
+The test cases (prompts) cover a broad spectrum of tasks, ranging from basic circuit construction to advanced hybrid algorithm design, encompassing state preparation, parameterized gate implementation, differentiation routines, and optimization workflows.
+Several tasks address realistic applications, including molecular energy estimation via the Variational Quantum Eigensolver (VQE) for systems such as $\mathrm{H_2}$ and $\mathrm{LiH}$, as well as hybrid quantum–classical models trained on toy datasets for classification and regression.
+An example of an advanced prompt is: \begin{quote} \textit{``Write a PennyLane program that implements a Variational Quantum Eigensolver to estimate the ground-state energy of the $\mathrm{H_2}$ molecule using the \texttt{default.qubit} device.
+Define the molecular Hamiltonian, construct a parameterized ansatz circuit, and optimize its parameters using gradient-based optimization until convergence.''} \end{quote}

-Each test was used as a prompt within an RAG pipeline and evaluated across both open-source and commercial LLMs.
-The evaluation utilized the Pass@5 metric, where each model generates five candidate solutions per test, and success rate (\%) is computed as $\text{pass@5}/{264} \times 100$, where \texttt{pass@5} indicates the number of test cases for which at least one correct solution was generated among the five attempts.
-In total, 1320 notebooks were generated and executed per model (264 tests × 5 completions), ensuring a rigorous, code-level assessment of correctness.
+Each test was used as a prompt within an RAG pipeline and evaluated across both open-source and commercial LLMs under different context settings (100\%, 75\%, 50\%, and 0\%), where 100\% denotes full retrieved context and 0\% corresponds to no RAG.
+This setup was used to evaluate the effect of retrieval on code generation performance.
+The evaluation employed \texttt{pass@1} through \texttt{pass@5}, where each model generated five candidate solutions per test.
+The success rate (\%) was computed as $\texttt{pass@k}/264 \times 100$, where \texttt{pass@k} denotes the number of test cases, out of 264, for which at least one correct solution was obtained within the first \texttt{k} attempts.
+A generated solution was counted as correct if the notebook executed successfully and satisfied the corresponding test-case checks for the given inputs.
+The evaluation focused on whether the generated code correctly implemented the required task and produced the expected valid output for that test case.
+For tasks involving learning or optimization, a solution was considered correct if the requested workflow executed properly and returned the required type of result, regardless of the final performance value.
+In total, 1,320 notebooks were generated and executed per model (264 tests $\times$ 5 completions), providing a rigorous code-level functional evaluation.